slyviacassell/_MFAS/README.md

 Of course, set your own Data and Checkpoints directories.

+## What's new

+I extend the repo to finish the experiment on another dataset named AVMNIST.
+The file `avmnist_gen.py` is used to generate the avmnist dataset using [FSDD](https://github.com/Jakobovski/free-spoken-digit-dataset) and [ESC-50](https://github.com/karolpiczak/ESC-50).
+`train_image.py` and `train_audio.py` are used to train the simple uni-modal classification models that take place of the feature extrator in MFAS.
+Then, you can use the file `main_searchable_avmnist.py` to search new fusion neural model architectures and file `main_found_avmnist.py` can used to evaluate the candidates.

 ## Download the pretrained checkpoints

 We provide pretrained backbones for RGB and skeleton modalities as well as some pretrained found architectures in here: [Google Drive link](https://drive.google.com/open?id=1wcIepkmCf2NRfnhXVdoNu6wSxkpZmMNm)